 Children’s Literature (YA & Middle Grade)

-- Sheila O’Connor, Keeping Safe the Stars
+Sheila O’Connor, Keeping Safe the Stars

-- Loren Long, Otis and the Puppy.
-Illustrated by Loren Long
+Loren Long, Otis and the Puppy (illustrated by Loren Long)

 Finalists: Mary Logue, Sleep Like a Tiger.
 Illustrated by Pamela Zagarenski, David LaRochelle, It’s a Tiger.
 Illustrated by Jeremy Tankard